 New Delhi, October 2

-Prime Minister Narendra Modi paid floral tributes to Mahatma Gandhi and former Prime Minister Lal Bahadur Shastri on their birth anniversary at the Parliament House on Sunday.
+Prime Minister Narendra Modi on Sunday paid homage to the father of the Nation Mahatama Gandhi and former Prime Minister Lal Bahadur Shastri on their birth anniversary.

-Paying tributes to Shastri, he said, “Lal Bahadur Shastri Ji is admired all across India for his simplicity and decisiveness.
-His tough leadership at a crucial time in our history will always be remembered.
-Tributes to him on his Jayanti.”
+“Lal Bahadur Shastri Ji is admired all across India for his simplicity and decisiveness.
+His tough leadership at a very crucial time in our history will always be remembered.
+Tributes to him on his Jayanti,” he added.

 Born in Uttar Pradesh in 1904, Lal Bahadur Shastri was the second Prime Minister of India and served from 1964 to 1966.
 He died in Tashkent on January 11, 1966, at the age of 61, soon after signing the Tashkent Pact with Pakistan.